temiik/2025ChangeMakers/README.md

 This repository contains the full documentation, source code, and setup instructions for building and operating the robotic vehicle.
 We hope this project demonstrates the potential of integrating cutting-edge technology to create intelligent systems capable of solving real-world problems

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.

 ## Table of content
 ## [Models](https://github.com/temiik/2025ChangeMakers/tree/main/models)